-8 to produce a report to the next WTSA, assessing the outcomes of the CTO group over the period and examining the need to continue or enhance its activities,
+12 to produce a report to the next WTSA, assessing the outcomes of the CTO group over the period and examining the need to continue or enhance its activities,

-4 to develop effective mechanisms to organize participation by industry representatives in those meetings (for example, having a stable composition and regular participation in the group by the CTO or alternate);
+resolves to instruct TSAG

-5 to continue to include the conclusions of the CTO group meetings in an official ITU-T communiqué;
+1 to continue to evaluate the CTO/CxO process;

-6 to take the conclusions of the CTO group into account in ITU-T work, especially in the strategy function of TSAG and the ITU-T study groups as appropriate;
+2 to consider how future workshops could be organized, their preferred timeframe as well as their objectives.

+3 to evaluate the results of the industry engagement workshops and similar events on an ongoing basis;

-encourages Sector Members from developing countries
+encourages Sector Members, Associates (including SMEs) from developed and developing countries, as appropriate

-to participate at the level of their executives in the CTO meetings, and to raise proposals in regard to their priority standardization areas as well as standardization priorities and needs of developing countries.
+1 to participate at the level of their executives in the CTO/CxO meetings, and to raise proposals in regard to their priority standardization areas as well as standardization needs and interests ;

+2 to engage actively in the implementation of the Industry Engagement Action Plan, including the organization and participation in future workshops and similar events.

 _______________________